 VU Approved Driver Form

 Vincennes University employees and students may drive Vincennes University vehicles once approved by the University Police Department.
 Prior to being able to reserve, check-out, and/or operate a vehicle owned by the University, the employee or student must read, understand, and agree to the Vincennes University Vehicle Usage Procedures and submit a completed Approved Driver Form to the University Police Department.
-The instructions for completeing and submitting the form are on the Approved Driver Form.
+The instructions for completing and submitting the form are on the Approved Driver Form.

 Once an employee or student is approved to drive, a vehicle may be requested by following the vehicle reservation process.